vote/fax_gateway/README.md

 When a fax attempt is made (successful or unsuccessful), the Fax Processor writes a webhook notification to the Webhook Queue.
 The Webhook Processor reads from this queue and delivers the POST request, erroring if it doesn't get a 2xx response code.

 This queue is the most likely to end up with messages going to the dead-letter queue -- unlike the Fax Processor and Retry Processor, which only depend on robust external systems like SQS and Twilio, the Webhook Processor will error if the message's `callback_url` returns an error.
-By default, we retry delivering the webhook 20 times, so message will only end up in the DLQ if there's a long outage of whatever's handling the `callback_url`.
+By default, we retry delivering the webhook 20 times, so messages will only end up in the DLQ if there's a long outage of whatever's handling the `callback_url`.